Winning Hearts and Minds

 Do you agree that the cameraman can do “some” acting, but it is not their role?

-It would be not be productive to let the actor be the cameraman and vice versa, right?
+It would not be productive to let the actor be the cameraman and vice versa, right?

 Your brain is using logic, and may not be sensing danger like your gut, or your heart.
 Your heart may sense danger but may not have the best plans to avoid it other than fight or flight.

 Let your feeling organs guide you on what to do, as they always know what is good for you, and let your brain carve the path on how to do it.

 References and Quotes: